Echo parakeet

 The echo parakeet (Psittacula eques) is a species of parrot endemic to the Mascarene Islands of Mauritius and formerly Réunion.
 It is the only living native parrot of the Mascarene Islands; all others have become extinct due to human activity.
 Two subspecies have been recognised, the extinct Réunion parakeet (for a long time known only from descriptions and illustrations) and the living echo parakeet, sometimes known as the Mauritius parakeet.
-The relationship between the two populations was historically unclear, but a 2015 DNA study determined them to be subspecies of the same species by comparing the DNA of echo parakeets with a single skin thought to be from a Réunion parakeet, but it has also been suggested they did not constitute different subspecies.
+The relationship between the two populations has been historically disputed.
+A 2015 DNA study compared the DNA of echo parakeets with a skin sample thought to be from a Réunion parakeet and determined them to be subspecies of the same species.
+However, it has also been suggested they did not constitute different subspecies.
 As it was named first, the binomial name of the Réunion parakeet is used for the species; the Réunion subspecies thereby became P. eques eques, while the Mauritius subspecies became P. eques echo.
 Their closest relative was the extinct Newton's parakeet of Rodrigues, and the three are grouped among the subspecies of the rose-ringed parakeet (from which they diverged) of Asia and Africa.

 The echo parakeet is 34–42 cm long, weighs 167–193 g, and its wingspan is 49–54 cm.
 It is generally green (the female is darker overall) and has two collars on the neck; the male has one black and one pink collar, and the female has one green and one indistinct black collar.
 The upper bill of the male is red and the lower blackish brown; the female's upper bill is black.
 The skin around the eyes is orange and the feet are grey.
 Juveniles have a red-orange bill, which turns black after they fledge, and immature birds are similar to the female.
 The Réunion parakeet had a complete pink collar around the neck, whereas it tapers out at the back in the Mauritius subspecies.
 The related rose-ringed parakeet which has been introduced to Mauritius is similar, though slightly different in colouration and smaller.
 The echo parakeet has a wide range of vocalisations, the most common sounding like "chaa-chaa, chaa-chaa".